salgadodavid/crud-reading-list/README.md

 ## Who is this for?

-Total beginners, workout aficionados, and everyone in between!

-If you want to improve your health through exercise, this app is for you.
+Students, readers, and people who want to build the habit of reading.